UKCloud/documentation/articles/gpu/gpu-sco.md

 ## Customer service

-**Customer Success Manager (CSM).** For the first 90 days of the service, you have access to a UKCloud CSM.
-They will help you with your adoption of the UKCloud Cloud GPU service, including finding relevant systems and using UKCloud tools and processes.

-**Cloud Architects.** UKCloud Cloud Architects support you during the design of solutions for the cloud platform.
+**Cloud Architect.** UKCloud Cloud Architects support you during the design of solutions for the cloud platform.
 They are ideally placed to help reconcile your requirements with the UKCloud platform.
 We recommend engagement with a Cloud Architect when implementing complex solutions, such as those using HybridConnect or a Walled Garden.

-**Service Delivery Manager.** After the initial 90 days, you'll be allocated with an assigned point of contact who will provide ongoing assistance with reporting and incident escalation.
+**Service Delivery Manager (SDM).** An assigned point of contact who will provide any assistance you require during your use of the service, including onboarding, service reviews and incident reporting and escalation.

-**Support.** After the initial on-boarding and design phase, you can utilise the standard UKCloud support entitlement, which is outlined in the [*Customer Engagement Factsheet*](https://ukcloud.com/wp-content/uploads/2018/08/ukcloud-factsheet-customer-care.pdf).
+**Support Desk.** After the initial on-boarding and design phase, you can utilise the standard UKCloud support entitlement, which is outlined in the [*Customer Engagement Factsheet*](https://ukcloud.com/wp-content/uploads/2018/08/ukcloud-factsheet-customer-care.pdf).

 ## Customer responsibilities